-NRG noted that, in the past, GAWB managed the averaging of water pricing across connections.
-However, GAWB now proposes to move to a zonal pricing system with prices reflective of particular zones and that the GRC be responsible for managing the averaging of potable water prices.
+In response to GAWB's initial proposal, NRG noted that, in the past, GAWB managed the averaging of water pricing across connections.
+However, GAWB now proposed to move to a zonal pricing system with prices reflective of particular zones and that the GRC be responsible for managing the averaging of potable water prices.
 NRG argued that it should not be exposed to cross-subsidisation or equalisation schemes.